Skip to content

 • Error pages — non-SPA sites get a clean 404 page out of the box (overridable via errorPage).

-• API route proxying — use routes to forward path patterns to API Gateway, eliminating CORS for same-domain frontend + API setups.
+• API route proxying — use .route(pattern, api) to forward path patterns to a defineApi handler, eliminating CORS for same-domain frontend + API setups.

 • Global distribution — served via CloudFront edge locations worldwide.